-3 b.
-When did this happen?
-(Date): Ŭ If no specific date, give the time period: Date started: Through: c.
-How did you calculate the money owed to you?
-(Do not include court costs or fees for service.)
-Check here if you need more space.
-Attach one sheet of paper or form MC-031 and write "SC-100, Item 3" at the top.
-4 รเ ou must ask the defendant (in person, in writing, or by phone) to pay you before you ue.
-If your claim is for possession of property, you must ask the defendant to give you ne property.
-Have you done this?
-Yes 🗌 No If no, explain why not: 5 hy are you filing your claim at this courthouse? a.
+Sue.
+If nust ask the defendant (in person, in writing, or by phone) to pay you before you f your claim is for possession of property, you must ask the defendant to give you roperty.
+Have you done this? es No If no, explain why not: $\smile$ are you filing your claim at this courthouse?
 (1) Where the defendant lives or does business.
-(2) Where the plaintiff's property was damaged.
+(4) Where a contract (written or spoken) was made, (2) Where the plaintiff's property was damaged.
 (3) Where the plaintiff was injured.
-(4) Where a contract (written or spoken) was made, signed, performed, or broken by the defendant or where the defendant lived or did business when the defendant made the contract. b.
-Where the buyer or lessee signed the contract, lives now, or lived when the contract was made, if this claim, is about an offer or contract for personal, family, or household goods, services, or loans.
-(Code Civ.
-Proc., § 395(b).) c.
-Where the buyer signed the contract, lives now, or lived when the contract was made, if this claim is about a retail installment contract (like a credit card).
+(4) Where a contract (written or spoken) was made, signed, performed, or broken by the defendant or where the defendant lived or did business when the defendant made the contract. b. 🗖 Where the buyer or lessee signed the contract, lives now, or lived when the contract was made, if this claim is about an offer or contract for personal, family, or household goods, services, or loans. ( Code Civ.
+Proc. , § 395(b).) c. 🗖 Where the buyer signed the contract, lives now, or lived when the contract was made, if this claim is abou retail installment contract (like a credit card). ( Civ Code , § 1812.10.)
+Where the buyer signed the contract, lives now, or lived when the contract was made, or where the vehicle permanently garaged, if this claim is about a vehicle finance sale. ( Civ Code , § 2984.4.)
+Other ( specify ): If yes, a 8 Are you If yes, y If the pu 9 Have you ur claim about an attorney-client fee dispute?
+Yes No and if you have had arbitration, fill out form SC-101, attach it to this form, and check here: ou suing a public entity?
+Yes No you must file a written claim with the entity first.
+A claim was filed on ( date ): ublic entity denies your claim or does not answer within the time allowed by law, you can file this form. you filed more than 12 other small claims within the last 12 months in California? s No If yes, the filing fee for this case will be higher.
+If yes, I Californ ur claim for more than \$2,500?
+Yes No I have not filed, and understand that I cannot file, more than two small claims cases for more than \$2,500 in nia during this calendar year.
+Perstand that by filing a claim in small claims court, I have no right to appeal this I declare, und form is true a der penalty of perjury under California State law, that the information above and on any attachments to this and correct.
+Date: Plaintiff types or prints name here Plaintiff signs here Second plaintiff types or prints name here Second plaintiff signs here Date: Requests for Accommodations Assistive listening systems, computer-assisted real-time captioning, or sign language interpreter services are available if you ask at least five days before the trial.
+Contact the clerk's office for form MC-410, Request for Accommodations by Persons With Disabilities and Response.
 (Civ.
-Code, § 1812.10.) d. permanently garaged, if this claim is about a vehicle finance sale.
-(Civ.
-Code, § 2984.4.) e.
-Other (specify): 6 Li st the zip code of the place checked in (5) above (if you know): 7 your claim about an attorney-client fee dispute?
-Yes No yes, and if you have had arbitration, fill out form SC-101, attach it to this form, and check here: 8 re you suing a public entity?
-[Yes ] No yes, you must file a written claim with the entity first.
-[A claim was filed on (date): the public entity denies your claim or does not answer within the time allowed by law, you can file this form.

-9) Have y ou filed more than 12 other small claims within the last 12 months in California? $\smile$ ☐ Yes 🗌 No If yes, the filing fee for this case will be higher.
+Code, § 54.8.
+Revised January 1, 20 CEB Essentia